All Episodes

 No, that's supremacy.

-Why can't it just be a right to the people?
+Why can't it just be a business?

-Why can't it just be – exactly.
+Why can't it just be exactly?

-Why can't people make – don't even get me started.
+Why can't people make that?

-And I want to be conscientious.
+And I want to be conscientious of your time.

-I've been to that, yes.
+I've been told.

 Do you think that a black-owned restaurant should be able to deny service to a white person?